alexelgt/Casual-Bot-Telegram-Bot/README.md

 The events are manually added, edited and deleted using some commands sent via a Telegram conversation with the bot.

-### **Event list sorting criteria**
-1. Custom messages
-2. Events that end today
-3. Events that begin today
-4. Events that end tomorrow
-5. Events that begin tomorrow
-6. Events that have started (and don't match 1. or 3.)
-7. Events that have not started (and don't match 2. or 4.)
-8. "Manual" events

 ### **Custom messages**
 Pieces of text that may appear at the begining of the list.
 They are save into a JSON file with this structure: